Ewenwan/chhzh123.github.io/_pages/about.md

 I am a junior undergraduate in the School of Data and Computer Science, [Sun Yat-sen University](http://www.sysu.edu.cn/2012/en/index.htm).
 Currently, I conduct research under the supervision of Dr. [Minghua Shen](https://ceca.pku.edu.cn/people/alumni_postgrad/class2017g/1206157.htm) and Prof. [Nong Xiao](http://sdcs.sysu.edu.cn/content/2484) in [National Supercomputer Center in Guangzhou (NSCC-GZ)](http://en.nscc-gz.cn/index.html).
 I rank the 5th out of 240 students in the department with GPA 3.90/4.00 (Major GPA: 4.00/4.00).

-My research interests cover computer systems and architecture, especially for graph processing systems and FPGA high-level synthesis (HLS).
+My research interests cover **computer systems and architecture**, especially domain-specific compilers, runtime systems, and accelerators for graph processing and machine learning.
+Previously, I work on high-level synthesis (HLS) for field-programmable gate array (FPGA).
 I attempt to bridge the gap between different software applications and hardware, and make applications run more efficiently via systematic methodologies.

+Moreover, I organize a [seminar](/seminar) on common tools for computer engineering, and you can find more details [here](/seminar).

 My Curriculum Vitae can be found [here](../files/HongzhengChen_CV.pdf).